freakent/dbus-mqtt-devices/README.md

         `{ "clientid": "fe001", "connected": 1, "version": "v1.0 ALPHA", "services": {"t1": "temperature", "t2": "temperature"} }`

-2)	The driver will the use this infomation to :
+2)	The driver will the use this information to :
-    - obtain a numeric device instance (for VRM) for each devicee service,
+    - obtain a numeric device instance (for VRM) for each device service,
     - set up local settings for persistent storage of some attributes
     - register the device on the dbus,
     - set up the appropriate dbus paths for the service type (i.e. temperature sensor can provide Temperature, Pressure and Humidity)